Niharikaj02/ML-Signature-verification/README.md

 2. OTSU method for image processing

 Instructions to run the file:
-1. Create a virtual environment in the project directory. (venv)
+1. Create a virtual environment in the project directory.
+(Install if not available)
 2. Enter the virtual environment
 3. Run 'app.py'